brantmerrell/matgiflib/README.md

 * You specify _when_ and _how_ you want to visualize the program's state;
 * As the program executes, Matgiflib generates the frames of a GIF.
 When the program finishes, a GIF is compiled from the frames.

-This is NOT fancy GPU-powered or real-time visualization.
+We try to introduce as little additional baggage as possible---basic familiarity with Matplotlib's pyplot interface gets you 99% of the way to making beautiful GIFs.
+Contrast this with Matplotlib's native animation API, which is relatively complicated IMHO.

-But it can be practical for python users who are familiar with Matplotlib and want to make neat little GIFs for blog posts, social media, presentations, etc.
+I expect that this package will be most practical for python users who are familiar with Matplotlib and want to make neat little GIFs for blog posts, social media, presentations, etc.

-We try to introduce as little additional baggage as possible---your Matplotlib expertise gets you 99% of the way to making beautiful GIFs.

 ## Installation
 Make sure you satisfy the following requirements: